-Travel Tales of Argentina
+Travel Tales from Argentina and South America

 Winter months of June, July, and August are a great time to travel to Argentina.
 Argentina in the winter has varying climates, from mild temperatures in the north to frigid lows in the south.
 You can go skiing and trek mountains, or simply enjoy moderate temperatures during wine tasting tours.
-Here are some of our recommendations for places to visit in Argentina during the winter:

 If cold winters aren’t exactly your thing, you should definitely head to Northwest Argentina.
 Its desert climate does cool down significantly in the nighttime, however days are sunny and pleasant with a jacket.
-Take to the nature and explore colorful plateaus, shimmering salt flats, and spectacular views of the open country.
+Take to nature and explore colorful plateaus, shimmering salt flats, and spectacular views of the open country.
 You won’t overheat like you would visiting during summer months, so you can make the most of your daylight hours to hike around the rugged terrain.

 Mendoza reaches moderately chilly temperatures in the winter months because it is located at the base of the Andes.
 This allows for cozy wine tastings where you can enjoy the best wineries, restaurants and day trips Mendoza has to offer without freezing!
 Skiing is also popular in the area, so make sure to plan a day to ski in the Andes Mountains, followed by a rich locally-made Malbec after a day of hitting the slopes.